naasking/Dynamics.NET/README.md

     Visitor<IVisitor>.Invoke(v, "hello world!");
 	Visitor<IVisitor>.Invoke(v, default(DateTimeKind));

-When the most specific method in the is exactly the type being passed in, dispatch costs only a single virtual call, so it's even faster than the regular double-dispatching visitor pattern.
+When the most specific method in the visitor is exactly the type being passed in, dispatch costs only a single virtual call, so it's even faster than the usual double-dispatching visitor pattern.

 For catch-all cases, like Else(object y), some code is generated that invokes the most specific method for the runtime type, amounting to